 Max out your limit, the easy way.

 Getting a higher credit limit can be a boon or bane, depending on your financial health.
-If you’re able to pay your credit card bill every month, getting a higher credit limit might work in your favor.
+If you’re able to make your credit card bill payment every month, getting a higher credit limit might work in your favor.
 Although, if you have difficulty paying your credit card bill every month, it is advisable that you don’t request an increase in credit limit.

 For everyone who falls in the former category, this reduces the percentage of your credit card utilization, which in turn shows good health of the card.
-So, let’s discuss different ways in which you can increase your credit limit, and how it can help you in the future.
+So, let’s discuss different ways in which you can increase your credit card limit, and how it can help you in the future.
 Also, learn about the factors that banks keep in mind before approving an increase in credit limit.

 There are typically two ways to get a higher credit limit; one where the bank offers the increase and one where you can request to have it increased.